albe9/distributed-railway-interlocking-system/README.md

 *Configuration setup*

 This was verified:
-- A route request is successful, for both routes, in case neither track circuit nor interchange is occupied.
+- A route request is successful, for both routes, in case neither track circuit nor railway switch is occupied.
 - The request of an itinerary fails, for both itineraries, in case the track circuit or the switch, or both, are occupied.
 - Sequential occupancy of the elements of a requested itinerary, followed by sequential release of the same elements, makes the itinerary available again.
 - Requesting a second route while a first route is requested or reserved fails.